 As a passionate fan of all things related to motion imagery, I share the same curiosity as others when devices like the iPhone 5 provide exciting new ways to capture video.

 Amazingly, the newest model from Apple (the 5s) can shoot up to 120 frames per second and has some pretty decent motion stabilization features.
 It can even take a still photo while recording video.
 Pretty cool stuff, indeed.

-To see some of the breathtaking imagery being captured with this incredible device, and also to celebrate the 30-year anniversary of the Macintosh, check out this video by Apple which was shot entirely on an iPhone 5s.
+To see some of the beautiful imagery being captured with this incredible device, check out this video which was shot by Apple entirely on an iPhone 5s.

 Just as amazing, check out this jaw-dropping video shot on an iPhone 5s by filmmaker Rishi Kaneria:

 On the surface, it all seems so impossibly incredible.
 As the Apple video states, the beautiful footage featured in it was captured in just one day.
 Statements like this might leave some viewers with the impression that the entire film industry has been reinvented by a simple little phone.
 There is some truth to this but let’s dive into the details.

 It’s important to talk about this because what Apple has done is more or less plant the seed in some minds that all one needs is an iPhone 5s to create the next Superbowl commercial.

 I’m onboard with that, actually.
 To clarify a bit, we shoot with RED cameras, Canon cameras, GoPros and perhaps in the near future, even iPhones.
 In the right hands, amazing things can be captured with today’s cameras.
 That’s the key consideration.
 Talented creatives know how to shoot to a given camera’s strengths and the iPhone definitely has some unique ones.
 The results can sometimes be spectacular.
 However, in the wrong hands, less than stellar results can happen as well.
 A simple search on YouTube can bear this out.